bnnyng/garden/content/Topological spaces and open sets.md

 >- How to understand the topology induced by a norm (correct phrasing)?
 >	- What about other norms?
 >- Why is a topological space discrete $\iff$ every singleton is open?
 Isn’t this by definition—the fact that the discrete topology includes all the open singletons?
 Is there such a thing as a non-discrete topology with non-open singletons?
+>- Why, in general, do we require finite intersections, aside from the intuition that an open set should have something like a neighborhood for each point?

 ---
 # Overview